Fonts

 -

-Font files MUST comply with our licensing rules.
+Font files MUST comply with our https://docs.fedoraproject.org/en-US/legal/license-approval/#_licenses_allowed_for_fonts.

 -